Tornadoes of 2013: November 4 (Philippines)

+A EF2 tornado was influenced by Tropical Depression Wilma (2013) at around 20:00 PhST the tornado struck Metro Cebu where it damaged multiple buildings, including a mall, damaged houses with roofs blown away, uprooted trees and injuring 13 people.
+It originated from a thunderstorm in Northern Bohol where it developed and crossed the Cebu Straight towards Olango Island before it touched down.
+The tornado proceeded to head towards Lapu-Lapu City and Mandaue where most of the damages occurred, before it moved north towards the town of Compostela and Danao, later dissipated in Carmen.
+At 22:00 PhST, another EF1 tornado struck Metro Iloilo where 68 houses were destroyed and 122 others were damaged.
+Among the towns in Metro Iloilo, Pavia was hit the hardest with 39 houses destroyed and 85 others damaged.

 November 17 (United States)

 Neighborhood that was completely destroyed by a high-end EF4 tornado in Washington, Illinois.

 As a very strong and rapidly deepening storm system encountered an unseasonably warm air mass, a high risk of severe weather was issued by the SPC for November 17 for a large part of the Midwest, for only the second time in 2013 and the first time in November since November 15, 2005.
 A large outbreak of tornadoes occurred across the Ohio Valley and Great Lakes states, including one high-end EF4 tornado, with estimated winds of up to 190 mph that struck the city of Washington, Illinois, where three people were killed and 125 others were injured.
 Another EF4 tornado tracked across parts of Washington County, Illinois, where it completely destroyed a farm house, killing two people inside, and caused damage to several structures in New Minden.
 Overall, the outbreak resulted in eight tornado related fatalities.
 Many other tornadoes impacted Kentucky and Indiana, as well as a few in Missouri, Michigan, Ohio, and Tennessee.